-- The Headteacher/RE leads monitors Teaching and Learning of RE through learning walks, book scrutinies and pupil interviews. - Pic Collages are used in pupil books to assess and evidence learning outcomes that are not shown through written RE lessons - The Worship Committee (including the Minister of Leigh and Hindley Circuit, the School Chaplain and foundation governors) act as critical friends and further support and challenge the Headteacher/RE leads in providing the best quality RE and worship. - The Headteacher/RE leads/School Chaplain attend conferences and curriculum update meetings and disseminate this to wider school staff - The Headteacher is responsible for reporting on standards and developments in RE through termly written updates to committees and full Governors.
+- The Headteacher/RE leads monitors Teaching and Learning of RE through learning walks, book scrutinies and pupil interviews. - Pic Collages are used in pupil books to assess and evidence learning outcomes that are not shown through written RE lessons

+- The Worship Committee (including Rev. Wifred Robinson and foundation governors) act as critical friends and further support and challenge the Headteacher/RE leads in providing the best quality RE and worship. - The Headteacher/RE lead attend conferences and curriculum update meetings and disseminate this to wider school staff - The Headteacher is responsible for reporting on standards and developments in RE through termly written updates to committees and full Governors.